 How To Practise Using A Double Action Airbrush

-It’s best to practise and learn using a double action airbrush on something cheap and disposable such as a plastic container lid, a plastic spoon, or an old scrap model kit, rather than learn and make mistakes on a prize artwork or model build.
+It’s best to practise and learn using a double action airbrush by playing around with the trigger mechanism on something cheap and disposable such as a plastic container lid, a plastic spoon, or an old scrap model kit, rather than learn and make mistakes on a prize artwork or model build.

 I’m going to use a piece of copy paper attached to a clipboard because it’s something most people will have access to.

 NOTE: if you plan on painting something like scale models where there surface is not porous like it is on a piece of paper, be aware that the finish on paper will be slightly different to that on non-porous plastic.
 It’s worth also practising on something non-porous like a plastic lid or container if you can get your hands on one.

 With all of this in mind let’s start from the beginning on some very basic steps to simply get you familiar with a double action airbrush.

 It’s beyond the scope of a single article to get too in-depth, however you’ll get enough from the steps below to know how the airbrush works and to make a start on whatever it is you want to create or paint. 👍

 Start by loading paint into your airbrush that’s been suitably thinned.